dekuNukem/daytripper/advanced_usage.md

 * Once it is plugged in, you can release the button.

-If it all goes well, the blue LED should stay off.
+* If all goes well, the blue LED should stay off.

 Now launch the `DfuSeDemo` software: